sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

     └── example_ingress.yml
 ```

-Find the _*_ingress.yml_ file that matches your deployment type, copy and edit:
+Find the example_ingress.yml file in the directory that matches your deployment type.
+Then, copy and edit it, as follows:

 ```
 mkdir ${PWD}/run